eddyerburgh/data-structures-in-practice/content/posts/intrusive-linked-lists.md

 ## Conclusion

-Intrusive linked lists are an interesting approach to improving the performance of linked lists by reducing cache thrashing and memory allocation.
+Intrusive linked lists are an interesting alternative to linked lists that reduce cache thrashing and memory allocations.

 Intrusive linked lists are used extensively by Linux, and you should understand them if you plan to do any kernel hacking.